November 11, 2021 by

 - Avoiding TV shows that may show violence or other unsettling images.

 - Placing familiar, comforting objects within quick access.

 - Opening the blinds during the day to allow plenty of day light to stream in.

-At Home Independent Living is here for you as well with dementia care in Fayetteville, NY and the nearby areas from specially trained providers who understand the complexities associated with the disease and how to best manage the related challenges.
+At Home Independent Living is here for you as well with elder care in Memphis, NY and the nearby areas from specially trained providers who understand the complexities associated with dementia and how to best manage the related challenges.
 Contact us online or at 315-579-HOME (4663) for more information on our in-home dementia care for older adults.